 - You had a passenger in your vehicle at the time of arrest who was under the age of 16

-If your case involves these situations and your charges are escalated to a gross misdemeanor, you can be facing a jail sentence of one year and a $3,000 fine.
-You may also be required to submit a chemical dependency assessment and submit the results to the court, even with a first-time DWI offense.
+If your case involves one or more of these situations and your charges are escalated to a gross misdemeanor, you can be facing a jail sentence of one year and a $3,000 fine.
+You may also be required to take a chemical dependency assessment and submit the results to the court, even with a first-time DWI offense.

-The Minnesota Department of Public Safety administers administrative penalties if you are charged with a DWI in Minnesota.
+The Minnesota Department of Public Safety handles administrative penalties if you are charged with a DWI in Minnesota.
 These penalties are designed to provide swift consequences and are imposed soon after your DWI arrest.
-These consequences can even be applied if you are not criminally convicted of the DWI charges.
+These consequences can even be applied if you are not ultimately convicted of the DWI criminal charges.

 Another administrative penalty that can be imposed is plate impoundment, the confiscation of your vehicle’s license plates.
 This applies to first-time offenses of DWI if your blood alcohol content was .16 percent or more, or if you had a passenger 16 years of age or younger with you in the vehicle at the time of your arrest.
 It does not apply to test refusals, however.

-With 'plate impoundment,' you have to remove and surrender the license plates from your vehicle.
-This impoundment applies to all vehicles registered in your name, whether jointly or alone.
-In order to drive those vehicles again, you will be required to apply for special registration plates, or what is called 'whiskey plates.'
+With plate impoundment, you have to remove and surrender the license plates from your vehicle.
+This impoundment applies to all vehicles registered in your name, even those you own jointly with another person.
+In order to drive those vehicles again, you will be required to apply for special registration plates, or what are called “whiskey plates.”

 Clearly these consequences, even though not strictly part of the criminal side of the case, can impact your life and driving privileges significantly.
-You will want Ringstrom Law working with you to reduce or dismiss these charges.
+You will want Ringstrom Law working with you to understand and mitigate their effects.

-The costs involved with a DWI in Minnesota are also significant.
-These costs will include:
+The direct costs involved with a DWI in Minnesota are also significant.
+These costs can include

 - Plate impoundment fees (if it applies)

-- If you ask to drive during the license revocation period, you will have to pay for the installation of an ignition interlock device
+- If you need or want to drive during the license revocation period, you will have to pay for the installation and maintenance of an ignition interlock device

-- There are two prior DWIs in the past ten years
+- A prior DWI in the past ten years

 Hit and Run

-It is possible to be charged with a felony for a hit and run, if the accident involved the death of an individual, even if your vehicle didn’t cause the collision.
+It is possible to be charged with a felony for a hit and run if the accident involved the death of an individual, even if your vehicle didn’t cause the collision.
 With this charge, you are facing a potential sentence of up to three years in prison and fines that can go as high as $5,000.

-Hit and run offenses are taken very seriously by judges, attorneys, the prosecution, and the police.
-These offenses are taken so seriously due to the high risk of them causing fatalities.
-You have to have a legitimate reason for fleeing the scene of an accident, and you will need a skilled attorney in Minnesota law to help defend against a hit and run charge.
-There are a number of defenses to be used against this charge, and you will need the legal counsel of Ringstrom Law to guide you through how to successfully mount those defenses in court.
+Hit and run offenses are taken very seriously by judges, prosecutors, and the police.
+You absolutely must have a legitimate reason for departing the scene of an accident, and you will need an attorney well-versed in Minnesota law to help defend against a hit and run charge.
+There are some defenses that can prevail against this charge, and the legal counsel of Ringstrom Law can guide you through how to successfully mount those defenses in court.

 Criminal Vehicular Homicide

-If you are arrested for being grossly impaired or negligent while operating a vehicle, and your driving results in the death of an unborn child or a person, you can be charged with criminal vehicular homicide.
+If you are arrested for being grossly negligent or impaired while operating a vehicle, and your driving results in the death of another person, you can be charged with criminal vehicular homicide.
 This type of homicide applies in the following situations:

-- You are deemed grossly negligent in your driving
+- You were grossly negligent (see definition below) in your driving conduct

-- You have been issued a citation for defective maintenance of your vehicle and did not have the proper repairs done, and this defect causes the accident which involved death
+- You were issued a citation for faulty maintenance of your vehicle, did not have the proper repairs done, and your failure to act caused the accident which involved someone’s death

-Gross negligence is defined as extreme negligence or when one has acted without any amount of care when putting another at risk of harm.
-It means, as a driver, you were completely oblivious of your actions and the harm you could cause others.
+Gross negligence is defined in Minnesota as extreme negligence or when one has acted without any amount of care towards putting another person at risk of harm.
+It essentially means that as a driver you were completely oblivious of your actions and the harm you could cause others.
 There are also other, more specific definitions that would be read to a jury in the event of a trial.

 A defendant’s criminal history plays some part in determining the consequences of vehicular homicide.
-Typically, this offense carries a ten-year prison sentence and a fine of $20,000.
-If you have a 'qualified prior driving offense' on your record within the past ten years, the maximum prison sentence is increased to 15 years.
+This offense can carry a ten-year prison sentence and a fine of $20,000.
+If you have certain types of driving offenses on your record within the past ten years, the maximum prison sentence is increased to 15 years.
 First and second-degree DWI and criminal vehicular injury involving drugs or alcohol are some examples of qualified prior offenses.

 If you’ve been arrested for criminal vehicular homicide, your driver’s license is immediately suspended.
-If convicted of this charge and it involves drugs or alcohol, your license is revoked from six to ten years.
-All other convictions for vehicular homicide will carry at least a ten-year prison sentence.
+If you are convicted of this charge and there were drugs or alcohol involved, your license is revoked from six to ten years.

 Driving After Cancellation as Inimical to Public Safety

-In order to have your driving privileges reinstated from this penalty, you will need an ignition interlock and will need to follow these steps, as stated under Minnesota Administrative Rule 7503.1725.
+In order to have your driving privileges reinstated from this penalty, you will need to enroll in the state’s ignition interlock program and complete a number of actions:

-- You will need to complete a chemical use assessment and enroll in a treatment program.
-The treatment assessor will have to submit enrollment verification documents to the Driver and Vehicle Services with the Minnesota Department of Public Safety.
+- Complete a chemical use assessment and enroll in a treatment program.
+The treatment assessor will have to submit enrollment verification documents to Driver and Vehicle Services within the Minnesota Department of Public Safety.

-- You will need to take and pass a DWI written knowledge test.
+- Take and pass a DWI written knowledge test.
 This test will cover chapters seven and eight of the Minnesota Driver’s Manual.

-- You will need to apply for a new driver’s license and pay the cost of the application fee.
+- Apply for a new driver’s license and pay the cost of the application fee

-- You will need to install and sign an ignition interlock participation agreement.
+- Install and sign an ignition interlock participation agreement

-- You will have to show proof of insurance for the vehicle that will be equipped with the ignition interlock direct from your insurance company, not the agent who handles your policies.
+- Show proof of insurance for the vehicle that will be equipped with the ignition interlock device (documentation must come directly from your insurance company, not the agent who handles your policies)

-- You will be required to use a specific vendor to install the ignition interlock system.
+- Use a qualified vendor to install the ignition interlock system

-- You will need to apply for a special registration license plate once you’ve obtained the ignition interlock limited license.
+- Apply for a special registration license plate once you’ve obtained the ignition interlock limited license

 Driving Without Insurance

 If you own and operate a vehicle on Minnesota roadways, you are required to have auto insurance.
-You are also required to have proof of this insurance coverage on you or in your vehicle if stopped by authorities.
-Failure to have this proof when stopped is considered driving without insurance and is a misdemeanor under Minnesota law (Minn.
+You are also required to have proof of this insurance coverage on you or in your vehicle.
+Failure to have this proof when stopped by the authorities is considered driving without insurance and is a misdemeanor under Minnesota law (Minn.
 Stat.
 169.791).
 If you do not have the insurance proof with you at the time you are stopped, you may be allowed to produce it at a later date and get your misdemeanor charge dropped.